Bounded cohomology, quotient extensions, and hierarchical hyperbolicity

 \begin{cor} Let $1 \to K \to E \xrightarrow{\pi} G \to 1$ be a bounded central extension with finitely generated kernel.
 Let $L < K$ be a subgroup.
 Then the central extensions

 and

 are also bounded. \end{cor}

-\begin{proof} We use the characterisation in the second item of Proposition \ref{bounded via qm:abelian_ker}.
-Let $\chi \colon E \to K$ be a quasimorphism such that $\chi|_K$ is the identity.
-Then $\chi|_L$ is the identity, which proves that the $L$-central extension is bounded.
-Composing $\chi$ with the projection $K \to K/L$, we get a quasimorphism $E/L \to K/L$ that is the identity on $K/L$, whcih proves that the $K/L$-central extension is bounded. \end{proof}
+\begin{proof} We use the characterisation in the second and third items of Proposition \ref{bounded via qm:abelian_ker}.
+Let $\chi \colon E \to K$ be a quasihomomorphism such that $\chi|_K$ is the identity.
+Since $K$ is a finitely generated Abelian group, we can find a quasihomomorphism $\xi\colon K\to L$ which is the identity on $L$.
+Then the composition $\xi \circ \chi\colon E\to L$ is a quasihomomorphism restricting to the identity on $L$, which proves that the $L$-central extension is bounded.

+For the second extension, let $s\colon G\to E$ be a quasihomomorphic section.
+Composing $s$ with the projection $E \to E/L$, we get a quasihomomorphic section $G \to E/L$, which proves that the $E/L$-central extension is bounded. \end{proof}